enrtorgil/enrtorgil/README.md

   <img src="https://komarev.com/ghpvc/?username=enrtorgil&color=006bed" alt="Profile Views">
 </p>

-I am a junior software developer 🖥, passionate about learning new technologies and engaging in innovative web projects 🌟.
+<p>I am a junior software developer 🖥, passionate about learning new technologies and engaging in innovative 🌟 web projects.</p>
-My goal 🎯 is to continue growing professionally in the field of software development and actively contribute to the community 🚀.
+<p>My goal 🎯 is to continue growing professionally in the field of software development and actively 🚀 contribute to the community.</p>

 ### ✨ I'm currently working on...